How Long Does It Take To Train For A Marathon?

 The media and groupies salivate over great performances, cherish and cuddle athletes for what we did but the process, the failures, the blisters etc. are never mentioned.

 You know the answer to how long does it take to train for a marathon now.

-If you still have questions please feel free to contact me or if you have any questions about Max or are curious I’d love to chat.
+If you still have questions please feel free to contact me.